 Several diseases can affect the mechanical properties of the ECM while other disease states may be caused by changes in the density or rigidity of the ECM.
-Since Type I collagen is a key determinant of tensile properties of the ECM, 3D collagen gels are useful in studies of mechanotransduction, cell signaling involving the transformation of mechanical signals into biochemical signals.6-9

-3D gels allow for the study of the effects of the mechanical properties of the ECM, such as density and rigidity, on cell development, migration, and morphology.
+Since Type I collagen is a key determinant of tensile properties of the ECM, 3D collagen gels are useful in studies of mechanotransduction, cell signaling involving the transformation of mechanical signals into biochemical signals.6-9 3D gels allow for the study of the effects of the mechanical properties of the ECM, such as density and rigidity, on cell development, migration, and morphology.
 Unlike 2D systems, 3D environments allow cell extensions to simultaneously interact with integrins on all cell surfaces, resulting in the activation of specific signaling pathways.
 Gel stiffness or rigidity also affects cell migration differently in 3D versus 2D environments.
-Furthermore, integrin-independent mechanical interactions resulting from the entanglement of matrix fibrils with cell extensions are possible in 3D systems, but not in 2D systems where the cells are attached to a flat surface.
-10-12
+Furthermore, integrin-independent mechanical interactions resulting from the entanglement of matrix fibrils with cell extensions are possible in 3D systems, but not in 2D systems where the cells are attached to a flat surface.10-12

 Different collagen subtypes are recognized by a structurally and functionally diverse group of cell surface receptors, which recognize the collagen triple helix.
 The best-known collagen receptors are the integrins $\alpha_1\beta_1$ and $\alpha_2\beta_1$. $\alpha_1\beta_1$ is the major integrin on smooth muscle cells, while $\alpha_2\beta_1$ is the major form on epithelial cells and platelets.
-Both forms are expressed on many cell types including fibroblasts, endothelial cells, osteoblasts, chondrocytes, and lymphocytes.
-Some cell types may also express other collagen receptors such as glycoprotein VI (GPVI), which mediates both adhesion and signaling in platelets.
-Other collagen receptors include discoidin domain receptors, leukocyte-associated IG-like receptor-1, and members of the mannose receptor family.
-17,18
+Both forms are expressed on many cell types including fibroblasts, endothelial cells, osteoblasts, chondrocytes, and lymphocytes.13-15 Some cell types may also express other collagen receptors such as glycoprotein VI (GPVI), which mediates both adhesion and signaling in platelets.16 Other collagen receptors include discoidin domain receptors, leukocyte-associated IG-like receptor-1, and members of the mannose receptor family.^{17,18}

-This product is prepared from collagen extracted from bovine hide and contains a high monomer content.
-It is supplied as a \sim 3 mg/ml (0.3%) aqueous solution in 0.01 M HCl (pH \sim 2.0).
-Starting material was isolated from a closed herd and purified using a manufacturing process following applicable aspects of cGMP.
+This product is prepared from extracellular matrix secreted by normal human fibroblasts and contains a high monomer content.
+It is supplied as a ~3 mg/ml (0.3%) aqueous solution in 0.01 M HCl (pH ~2.0).
+Starting material was intensively tested human fibroblast cells and purified using a multi-step manufacturing process.
 This process contains built-in, validated steps to insure inactivation of possible prion and/or viral contaminants.
 The product is sterilized by membrane filtration and has been tested, and confirmed negative, for bacterial and fungal contamination.